Patricia Arquette Explores The 'Toxic Codependency' Of Munchausen By Proxy

 On learning about Munchausen syndrome by proxy to play Dee Dee Blanchard in The Act

 I think that it's really under-studied and a lot is not known about it at this point.
 Part of my research was looking at what doctors were saying about Munchausen by proxy.
-Oftentimes people, when they were children themselves, they were ill, and they got attention when they were ill ... that's how they got some of their needs met.
+Oftentimes people, when they were children themselves, they were ill, and they got attention when they were ill. ...
+That's how they got some of their needs met.
 So that's part of it.
 Also, the parents sometimes are using it for their own personal need for attention, or to raise money, or a combination of those [things].

 On her role as a civilian prison worker who enables a prison break in the Showtime series Escape at Dannemora, which is based on a true story